smaremanda/add-in-docs/reference/shared/customxmlpart.id.md

 # CustomXmlPart.id property (JavaScript API for Office)
-Gets the GUID of the CustomXMLPart
+Gets the GUID of the CustomXMLPart.

 |||
 |:-----|:-----|